Aravindr111/Calculator/README.md

 ## Usage:

-1. Enter numbers using the on-screen keypad.
+- Enter numbers using the on-screen keypad.
-2. Select an arithmetic operation (+, -, ×, ÷).
+- Select an arithmetic operation (+, -, ×, ÷).
-3. View the real-time result displayed on the screen.
+- View the real-time result displayed on the screen.
-4. Use the clear button to reset the calculator.
+- Use the clear button to reset the calculator.

 ## Conclusion:

 The Basic Calculator App is a straightforward yet powerful tool designed to provide users with essential arithmetic functions in a user-friendly interface.
-By leveraging HTML, CSS, and JavaScript,I have created an application that not only meets basic computational needs but also emphasizes ease of use and accessibility across devices.
+By leveraging HTML, CSS, and React Js,I have created an application that not only meets basic computational needs but also emphasizes ease of use and accessibility across devices.

 I encourage feedback and contributions to further improve the app.
 Thank you for your interest in the Basic Calculator App!